 - Quantity and description of each item included.

 - Item number and often price of each item shipped.

 - In some cases, the packing slip will also include information regarding additional charges, associated with each item such as shipping/handling charges, taxes applied and payment method.
 Packing slips are often the basis for custom controls and charging of the value of transported goods.

 A quick way to prepare the packing slip is to use B2BGateway Warehouse Support Site (WSS).
-After receiving the EDI 850 Purchase Order, the packing slip will be generated automatically on the site which can be saved as a pdf file, ready for priniting and/or sending electronically to your customers.
+After receiving the EDI 850 Purchase Order, the packing slip will be generated automatically on the site which can be saved as a PDF file, ready for printing and/or sending electronically to your customers.

 If you are not using B2BGateway’s Warehouse Support Site (WSS) please contact our Sales Team at email@example.com or call +1 (401) 491-9595 to increase your efficiencies and speed in your supply chain processes.